alexand-ro/alexand-ro.github.io/_posts/2025-03-08-achieve-your-goals-now.md

 You're afraid that this is not the right goal and you postpone the bad news.

 But you need to find this as soon as possible, and the only way to find out is to do it.
-Not by asking 100 people if this the right goal, watching 100 videos, researching 100 statistics.
+Not by asking 100 people if this is the right goal, watching 100 videos, researching 100 statistics.
 Basic logic is enough to know that this is not a foolish idea, now do it to be sure is not.

 In case it's stupid you will find out for sure before everyone else, while they still fantasise and visualise and meditate about it while taking no action.